GEOLOGY 3515 - Energy Resources III

 Course Code GEOLOGY 3515 Course Energy Resources III Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Course Description This course covers the processes and systems that control the formation and storage of energy resources (e.g. water, hydrogen, heat (geothermal) and hydrocarbons) in sedimentary basins.
 This course will examine the formation of different types of sedimentary basins, the geological settings and climates that control the sediments and structures we observe within them and the burial and uplift histories of basins, all of which set up the present-day setting where energy resources can be stored naturally or anthropogenically (e.g. CO2 injection for storage).
 Thus, this course draws upon sedimentary, structural and igneous geology, stratigraphy, geochemistry and geodynamics.
 The course introduces stratigraphic, geophysical and geochemical techniques that can be applied to the detection and mapping of energy resources and location for storage of CO2.
 Practical work emphasises the integration of different types of data at a regional scale to understand the geology of a basin and its potential for energy resources and storage at all scales from small to large.

-Course Coordinator: Associate Professor Rosalind KingThis course will be taught by course coordinator A/Prof. Ros King, Dr Kathryn Amos and Dr Mark Bunch.
-Kathryn and Mark are for the Australian School of Petroleum and Energy Resources.
+Course Coordinator: Associate Professor Rosalind KingThis course will be taught by course coordinator A/Prof. Ros King, A/Prof. Kathryn Amos and Dr Mark Bunch.

 The full timetable of all activities for this course can be accessed from Course Planner.